daniel-dx/html-webpack-plugin/README.md

 - `chunksSortMode`: Allows to control how chunks should be sorted before they are included to the html.
 Allowed values: 'none' | 'auto' | 'dependency' | {function} - default: 'auto'
 - `excludeChunks`: Allows you to skip some chunks (e.g. don't add the unit-test chunk)
 - `xhtml`: `true | false` If `true` render the `link` tags as self-closing, XHTML compliant.
 Default is `false`
+- `scriptLocationIdentifier`: a RegExp value(/<\!--script location-->/i e.g), identifier the script location. default is injected before the body tag

 Here's an example webpack config illustrating how to use these options:
 ```javascript